db0/godot-card-game-framework/README.md

 5. Edit the `var nodes_map` in cfc_config.gd in the "Behaviour Constants" section, to point to your board and various container scenes (Deck, discard etc)

-6. Add config.gd as an autoloaded singleton with name 'cfc_config'
+6. Add cfc_config.gd as an autoloaded singleton with name 'cfc_config'

 ### Hand Class